 Nothing cuts off self-determination more efficiently than eradicating its language.
 Replacing it with misdirecting prattle… is a magnificent coup for those who would like to keep us wary of one another.

 These selective rubbings of historical markers are an ongoing, evolving project for understanding the language of state-sanctioned history through an intentional erasure and omission which mirrors that of many “official” narratives.
 The project focuses on plaques that sidestep colonialism, state oppression, and military violence with truncated accounts that marginalize the motivation and origin of popular revolts, disregard whole communities, and other acts of erasure.
 Each rubbing interrupts the provisional authority of the historical marker by disrupting static, languid interpretations of the plaque’s narrative through trespass and on-site editing.

-Each piece in this ongoing series is created on-site using hand-made crayons.
-My process is deliberately visible, public and accessible: I carry a roll of durable Tyvek paper, crayons that I’ve melted into palm-sized discs, a short ladder, and I wear a high-vis fluorescent vest.
-As a public performance, I make these rubbings during daylight hours, wearing a simple costume that gives the suggestion of a municipal worker.
-At times this process has necessitated harmless acts of trespass, exposing some of the tensions inherent in our conventions of private and public property and how authority determines who gets to create the historical narrative.
+Each piece in this ongoing series is created on-site in a deliberately visible, public performance: using handmade crayons and wearing a high-vis fluorescent vest, the work is done during daylight hours while wearing a simple costume that gives the suggestion of an anonymous municipal worker.
+These acts of simple trespass expose the tensions inherent in our conventions of private and public property, and how authority determines who gets to create the historical narrative.

 Landscape & Site-Specific